 Country Guides

-Your Passport Seva photo upload failed?
-The #1 reason is the wrong pixel size.
-Learn exactly why the portal rejects your photo and how to get a compliant 630×810px image instantly.
+Passport Seva photo upload failed?
+The #1 reason is wrong pixel dimensions.
+Learn exactly why the portal rejected your photo and get a compliant 630×810px image in 30 seconds.

 The #1 Reason Your Photo Was Rejected: Wrong Pixel Dimensions